swagger-atlas/atlas/docs/artillery.md

 This generally occurs in following steps:
 - Identification of resources.
 Run `atlas detect_resources` for same.
 Unless, you are updating Swagger, this should be only run once.
 - Run `atlas fetch_data` so we can extract all relevant values.
 One time operation unless you want to re-fetch all values again
-- Run `atlas build` which transforms your YAML Swagger to artillery YAML File (with lots of other awesome stuff besides)
+- Run `atlas transform` which transforms your YAML Swagger to artillery YAML File (with lots of other awesome stuff besides)

 Distributing Your Setup